How to Check If Someone Is Using My Identity in Australia

 How to prevent identity theft?

 Make sure you check your credit regularly and look for any problems.
-You can set up a subscription with Equifax, and we’ll send you an alert when your credit history is accessed or changed.
+You can also set up a subscription with Equifax, and we’ll send you an alert when your credit history is accessed or changed.
 Identity theft in Australia is on the rise, and only by being vigilant and wary of the traps they send out can it be avoided successfully.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.